 Prologue: The Mysterious Island

-“Yeah?” he asked as he walked up behind her, in which she was clicking on satellite images at her computer.
+“Yeah?” he asked as he walked up behind her, while she was clicking on satellite images at her computer.

 “Look at this,” she said directing her mouse over a picture of an island in a large body of water.